Anniversary Angel Food Recipe

 - 1-1/2 cups egg whites (10 to 12 large eggs)

 - 2 cups heavy whipping cream, whipped

 - 6 tablespoons confectioners' sugar

 - Fresh or silk roses or mint, optional

 - 1. Sift flour and 3/4 cup sugar four times; set aside.
-In a bowl, beat egg whites, cream of tartar, vanilla and salt on high speed until soft peaks form but mixture is still moist and glossy.
+In a mixing bowl, beat egg whites, cream of tartar, vanilla and salt on high speed until soft peaks form but mixture is still moist and glossy.
 Add remaining sugar, 2 tablespoons at a time, beating well after each addition.

 - 2. Sift flour mixture, a fourth at a time, over egg white mixture; fold gently, using about 15 strokes for each addition.
 Pour into an ungreased 10-in. tube pan.